-You simply cannot go wrong with these easy apple turnovers!
-Apple turnovers are made with buttery, flaky puff pastry that’s generously stuffed with gooey cinnamon apples and topped with an incredible vanilla glaze.
+Puff Pastry Apple Turnovers are so easy and so delicious!
+They are made with buttery, flaky puff pastry that’s generously stuffed with gooey cinnamon apples and topped with an incredible vanilla glaze.
 They work great as a sweet brunch option, an afternoon snack or serve with a scoop of vanilla ice cream for the ultimate fall dessert.
-My favorite way to celebrate the fall season!
-Oh and they would be such a wonderful addition to any holiday gatherings!
+My favorite way to celebrate this time of year!

 • Unsalted butter.
 Just a bit of butter helps to get the apples cooking and gives the filling a lovely rich flavor.